Rules of Engagement

 - You will meet one-to-one with your Capture Coach for one hour each month as needed.

-- Your homework assignments are short training videos that can be accessed on-demand and must be completed before each live monthly cohort meeting in the order they are presented.
+- Your tasks are short training videos that can be accessed on-demand and must be completed before each live monthly cohort meetings.

-Surveys will be collected monthly during the length of the grant.
+We are always looking for ways to better serve your needs and welcome your feedback.
+If you are receiving a scholarship through the SBA’s 7(j) Management and Technical Support Grant, Surveys are required and will be collected monthly during the length of the grant.
 The information collected is reported to SBA to assess your success as a result of your participation in the program.

 Survey data collected and reported in addition to your application data includes: